 Previous studies have suggested that it nets out to a slight overall benefit at low levels of consumption.
 With this study, however, researchers found a tiny increase in overall risk with a drink a day.
 How much?
 918 of every 100,000 one-drink-a-dayers will develop a related health condition in a given year, compared to 914 non-drinkers.
 (This from André Picard’s analysis in The Globe and Mail, where you can find more insightful context.)

 (Important caveat: The standard drink used in this research is smaller than what we call a standard drink in Canada: ~100ml (3.5 oz) of wine, ~240ml (8 oz) of beer — about 3/4 of a can or bottle — or a one-ounce shot of hard liquor.
 That’s tiny compared to what you’re likely to be served at the pub, so your one-drink-a-day habit may actually be two a day, in the language of this study.)

 And what kind of risk does that second drink bring?
 Now they estimate 977 of 100,000 people are predicted to experience alcohol-related health problems.
 And it goes up from there.

-Guidelines, however, won’t change nearly as much as headlines.
+Guidelines, however, don’t change nearly as fast as headlines.
+(Note – link updated to the guidelines released in January 2023.)
 They’ve always been prudent, cautioning against using health benefits as a reason to drink, because the downsides of drinking more than just a little outweigh any benefits, no matter which study you consult.